GameTechDev/SamplerFeedbackStreaming/README.md

 ### 4. Draw Objects While Recording Feedback

-For expanse, there is a "normal" non-feedback shader named terrainPS.hlsl and a "feedback-enabled" version of the same shader, terrainPS-FB.hlsl.
+For expanse, there is a "normal" non-feedback shader named [terrainPS.hlsl](src/shaders/terrainPS.hlsl) and a "feedback-enabled" version of the same shader, [terrainPS-FB.hlsl](src/shaders/terrainPS-FB.hlsl).
 The latter simply writes feedback using [WriteSamplerFeedback](https://microsoft.github.io/DirectX-Specs/d3d/SamplerFeedback.html) HLSL intrinsic, using the same sampler and texture coordinates, then calls the prior shader.
 Compare the WriteSamplerFeedback() call below to to the Sample() call above.

-Include the normal pixel shader:
+To add feedback to an existing shader:

+1. include the original shader hlsl
+2. add binding for the paired feedback resource
+3. call the WriteSamplerFeedback intrinsic with the resource and sampler defined in the original shader
+4. call the original shader

 ```cpp
 #include "terrainPS.hlsl"

 FeedbackTexture2D<SAMPLER_FEEDBACK_MIN_MIP> g_feedback : register(u0);

 float4 psFB(VS_OUT input) : SV_TARGET0
 {
     g_feedback.WriteSamplerFeedback(g_streamingTexture, g_sampler, input.tex.xy);

     return ps(input);